 On the night of February 8, 1968, police officers in Orangeburg, South Carolina open fire on a crowd of young people during a protest against racial segregation, killing three and wounding around 30 others.
 The killing of three young African Americans by state officials, four years after racial discrimination had been outlawed by federal law, has gone down in history as the Orangeburg Massacre.

 After decades of protests across the country, segregation was abolished in the United States by the Civil Rights Act of 1964.
-While its passage was a major victory, many racists throughout the South simply refused to obey it, knowing local police would not care to enforce.
+While its passage was a major victory, many white Americans throughout the South simply refused to obey it, knowing local police would not care to enforce.
 In early February of 1968, a group of activists in Orangeburg tried to convince one such man, Harry Floyd, to desegregate his bowling alley, but he refused.
 Several days of expanding protests followed, during which protesters damaged a window of the bowling alley, police responded with arrests and beatings, and unrest spread to the nearby campus of South Carolina State University, a historically Black college.

 READ MORE: Segregation in the United States